-The AM(R)S provided by aeronautical stations is already provided by a contracted service.
-NRCS is required to be a government owned network.
+The AM(R)S provided by aeronautical stations is a contracted service.
+RCOM emergency use requires it to be a government owned network.

-J.3 For spectrum-supported systems used in border areas or outside US&P, anticipated spectrum management challenges and planned actions to address such challenges band and/or geographic congestion problems, or potential RF interference.
-Describe actions the agency is taking to address such challenges.
+J.3 For spectrum-supported systems used in border areas or outside US&P, anticipated spectrum management challenges and planned actions to address such challenges